When this Fund opens in April 2022 you will be able to apply here for a bursary to help you while you are at university.

 Eagle House bursaries are awarded based on your personal circumstances (e.g. the length of time supported by Children’s Social Care and your current financial situation).
 When the fund is oversubscribed we will also consider your academic ability, the course you will be attending, and your interests outside of education.

 How to apply

-If you meet the criteria above then you can apply by completing the application form.
+If you meet the criteria above, when the Fund is open you can apply by completing the application form.